The Recruit (novel): Plot

-Two months later, Amy tells James that their swimming lessons are over, and they have a mission together.
-Overseen by mission controller Ewart Asker, they are to stay with Cathy Dunn at Fort Harmony, a hippy commune in Wales.
-There, they discover that brothers Fire and World Dunn are planning an anthrax attack against 200 oil executives and politicians, James is found to touch the anthrax and is hospitalised until he is told that there was no harm in that type of anthrax., at Petrocon, an oil conference held in the nearby Green Brooke Conference Centre.
-They successfully prevent the attack, although accomplice Brian "Bungle" Evans manages to escape.
-For his exemplary job in the mission, James is awarded a navy CHERUB T-shirt.
+Two months later, James is sent on a mission with Amy.
+Overseen by mission controller Ewart Asker, the two pose as the nephew and niece of a resident of Fort Harmony, a hippie commune in Wales.
+The commune is adjacent to a hotel that is hosting a conference of over 200 oil executives and politicians, and it is feared that eco-terrorist group Help Earth is planning an attack on the conference.
+James and Amy discover that Fort Harmony residents Fire and World Dunn and Brian "Bungle" Evans are Help Earth operatives, and are planning an anthrax attack on the conference.
+James is inadvertently exposed to anthrax during the investigation and is rushed to hospital, but is discharged after it is found he was only exposed to an attenuated strain that was being used to inoculate hotel staff.
+With the attack thwarted, Fire and World are arrested, but Brian manages to escape.
+For his exemplary job on the mission, James is awarded a navy CHERUB T-shirt.

 Characters

 Development and publication

 Development for both The Recruit and the CHERUB series as a whole began in 1999 when Muchamore was visiting his sister in Australia and found his twelve-year-old nephew complaining about the lack of any good reading material.
 In 2001, Muchamore began working on an unnamed novel, KN1 (Kids novel 1).
 This draft was more violent than the published version, with James slashing Samantha's face open with broken glass.
 Robert Muchamore didn't approach a literary agent until Autumn 2002.
 By this time the novel was called CHERUB 1.0.
 He was rejected by the first agent but taken on by the second.
 Many different publishing companies disliked the novel and rejected Muchamore once again.
 In March 2003, Hodder Children's Books purchased CHERUB 1.0 and an unnamed sequel, both for release in 2004.